-Planning and procurement activities have commenced for the drilling of the Bunian 6 development well.
-The well will be located south-west of the prolific Bunian 3 well (Figure 5). which has produced in excess of one million barrels of oil to date and is still the strongest producer in the field.
+This work has given confidence to support drilling of the Bunian 6 development well.
+The well will be located south-west of the prolific Bunian 3 well (Figure 7). which has produced in excess of 1.2 million barrels of oil to date and is still the strongest producer in the field.
 Bunian 6 will target undrained oil in the southwest of the Bunian field.
-The well is expected to spud in the second half of the year.
+The well is expected to spud in the second half of 2025 following delays in securing a drilling rig due to increased activity in the South Sumatra Basin.

 The results of Bunian 6 will inform the potential for a significant extension of the Bunian field to the west.
-The existence of the westerly extension will likely be tested by the drilling of the Bunian West 1 well currently planned for the 2025 drilling program.
-A drilling success at Bunian West could increase field reserves significantly proving the 3P reserves case presented in the Year End 2023 reserves report presented herein.
+The existence of the westerly extension will further be tested by the drilling of the Bunian West 1 well currently planned for the 2026 drilling program.
+A drilling success at Bunian West could increase field reserves significantly proving the 3P reserves case presented in the Year End 2024 reserves report presented herein.